I made this piece a lifetime ago.

 Back then, I had been laid off from my job at the art center, had finished a stint at a photo studio, and was waitressing while trying to create as much art as I could.

 I knew what I wanted to be doing, but wasn’t sure how to get there.
-I remember pulling at least one all nighter a week to work on design.
-I asked everyone I knew and strangers that I didn’t know yet if I could take their photo.
+I remember pulling at least one all-nighter a week to do freelance design.
+I asked everyone I knew and strangers I just met if I could take their photo.
 I remember working back to back doubles at the bar and falling into bed with my grease stained clothes on.
-Taking some classes at OCC and photographing ballet dancers and Detroit dance clubs.
-Deciding between buying groceries and paying rent and choosing rent.
-Going to bonfires at 3 am, sneaking into pools with fast friends, using my tax return money to fly out to see my sister, not having any money left over after buying Christmas presents.
+I took morning classes at OCC and moonlighted as a photographer for ballet performances and at Detroit techno dance clubs.
+More often than I’d like to admit, I had to decide between buying groceries and paying rent.
+(I’d pay the rent and sneak a soup cup or a breadstick at work.)

-I still love to fly out to see my sister and I have incredible friends.
-I have the feeling of a home now, because my husband truly is my home.
-I have two cats and a job that lets me fight for just causes and be creative all the time, in more ways than just photography.
+I still love to see my sister and I have the most incredible friends.
+I have the feeling of a home now- a loving husband, a too-cute-for-words son, and a cat who lays in my lap when I’m at my desk.
+I am fortunate to have a career that lets me fight for just causes and be creative all the time, in more ways than just photography.

 *Photography piece by Lauren Mac of Lauren Mac Design